 April 4, 2013 by admin

 It’s hard to go too long without a visit to one of our favorite Northwest cities: Portland.
-This city is so fabulously kid-friendly and so fantastically coffee-addict/foodie/site-seeing friendly that we can’t help but adore it.
+This city is so fabulously kid-friendly and so fantastically coffee-addict/foodie/site-seeing friendly that we can’t help but adore traveling to Portland with kids.
 This time we added a couple new stops and I’ll have to remember how fun Easter weekend is when you spend it in a hotel.

-We stayed at the Hotel Monaco which is great for kids (it’s now on our LOVE list!) but even more fantastic if you have a dog.
+We stayed at the Hotel Monaco which is great if you travel to Portland with kids (it’s now on our LOVE list!) but even more fantastic if you have a dog.
 There was a huge welcome board at the front-desk for all the dog-guests and I think there were at least twenty names on the board.
 The boys enjoyed the happy hour goldfish treats and so many puppy friends were lounging around too.
 I noticed there was a painting and a wii station but we tried out the special “Peeps” art station they had set up for Easter and the kids were happy making fun creations.

 One of the mornings we were surprised with Voo-doo donuts at the morning complimentary coffee hour.
 And I really wanted to try the complimentary bikes which but we ran out of time.
 I tried out the gym one night which was clean and lovely with really cold bottled water.
 The boys loved their pet goldfish that we had in our room and they named him Bubbles.